Séance on a Wet Afternoon (opera)

-Séance on a Wet Afternoon is an opera in two acts by Stephen Schwartz to a libretto by the composer, based on the novel by Mark McShane and the screenplay by Bryan Forbes to the 1964 film of the same name.
+Séance on a Wet Afternoon is an opera in two acts by Stephen Schwartz to his own libretto, based on the novel by Mark McShane and the screenplay by Bryan Forbes to the 1964 film of the same name.
 The work, Schwartz's first opera after a string of Broadway musicals (Godspell, Pippin, Wicked), premiered on 26 September 2009 at the Granada Theatre of Opera Santa Barbara which commissioned the work.
 The work lasts for about 2 hours 50 minutes.

 Performances

 The work received its New York debut at the New York City Opera in April 2011, this time with an additional aria for the character of Myra in act 2.
 It was scheduled for an Australian premiere in 2012 at Opera Queensland; both companies were co-producers of the Santa Barbara staging.
 That project was however shelved in late 2011.

 Roles

 Synopsis

+While the opera is based on the film, there are significant differences, including a change from the film's detached atmosphere to a breezier, feel-good air, and a very different ending.